Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Houston Astros will send Nathan Eovaldi and Hunter Brown, respectively, out to start when the two clubs play on Saturday at Globe Life Field, at 4:05 PM ET.
+The Texas Rangers will send a hot-hitting Jonah Heim to the plate against the Houston Astros and Alex Bregman, who has been on a tear as of late, when the teams play on Sunday at 2:35 PM ET.

-The Astros have been listed as +115 moneyline underdogs in this matchup with the Rangers (-140).
-The over/under is 8 runs for this matchup.
+The Astros are +115 moneyline underdogs in this matchup with the Rangers (-140).
+A 9-run over/under has been listed for the contest.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.